 The obligations of Buyer to consummate the transactions contemplated by this Agreement are subject, at the option of Buyer, to the following conditions:

-8.1 Operational Date.
-The Operational Date shall have occurred and the Sellers shall have delivered the Engineer’s Certificate to Buyer, and all of the costs and expenses to design, construct, test, inspect and commence operation of the Gathering Line Facilities shall have been paid in full.

-8.2 Representations.
-The representations and warranties of Sellers herein contained shall be true and correct in all respects on the Closing Date.
+8.1 Representations.
+The representations and warranties of Seller herein contained shall be true and correct in all respects on the Closing Date.

-8.3 HSR Act.
+8.2 HSR Act.
 Any waiting period applicable to the consummation of the transactions contemplated by this Agreement under the HSR Act shall have lapsed or terminated (by early termination or otherwise).

-8.4 Performance.
-Sellers shall have performed all material obligations, covenants, and agreements contained in this Agreement to be performed or complied with by them at or prior to the Closing.
+8.3 Performance.
+Seller shall have performed all material obligations, covenants, and agreements contained in this Agreement to be performed or complied with by them at or prior to the Closing.

-8.5 Pending Matters.
+8.4 Pending Matters.
 No suit, action, or other proceeding (excluding any such matter initiated by Buyer or any of its Affiliates) shall be pending or threatened that seeks to restrain, enjoin, or otherwise prohibit the consummation of the transactions contemplated by this Agreement.

-8.6 Consents.
-Except for Post-Closing Consents, all third party consents required to consummate the transaction contemplated by this Agreement have been obtained by Sellers to Buyer’s satisfaction (or waived by Buyer).
+8.5 Consents.
+Except for Post-Closing Consents, all third party consents required to consummate the transaction contemplated by this Agreement have been obtained by Seller to Buyer’s satisfaction (or waived by Buyer).

-8.7 Delivery.
-Sellers shall have delivered to Buyer:
+8.6 Delivery.
+Seller shall have delivered to Buyer:

-(a) a counterpart of this Agreement executed by both Sellers;
+(a) a counterpart of this Agreement executed by Seller;

-(b) a counterpart of the Assignment and Bill of Sale in substantially the form attached hereto as Exhibit B-1 executed by Mariner as record title owner of the Right-of-Way and a counterpart of the Assignment and Bill of Sale in substantially the form attached hereto as Exhibit B-2 executed by both Sellers and any other documents or certificates reasonably necessary to consummate the transactions contemplated by this Agreement executed by both Sellers;
+(b) a counterpart of the Assignment and Bill of Sale in substantially the form attached hereto as Exhibit B-1 executed by Mariner as record title owner of the Right-of-Way and a counterpart of the Assignment and Bill of Sale in substantially the form attached hereto as Exhibit B-2 executed by both Seller and any other documents or certificates reasonably necessary to consummate the transactions contemplated by this Agreement executed by both Seller;

-(c) a counterpart of the Gathering Agreement executed by both Sellers;
+(c) a counterpart of the Assignment of Gathering Agreement executed by Seller;

-(d) a counterpart of the Operating Agreement executed by Mariner;
+(d) a counterpart of the Assignment of Operating Agreement executed by Seller;

-(e) a certificate of a vice president or attorney-in-fact of each Seller certifying as to the matters in Sections 8.2 and 8.4; and
+(e) a certificate of an officer of each Seller certifying as to the matters in Sections 8.2 and 8.4; and

-(f) a guaranty, in form and substance reasonably satisfactory to Buyer, executed by Burlington Resources, Inc. (“BRI”) whereby BRI guarantees the payment and performance of BROI’s and BRTI’s obligations under the Gathering Agreement.
+[(f) an assignment agreement, in form and substance reasonably satisfactory to Buyer, of that certain guaranty issued by Burlington Resources, Inc. (“BRI”) to Seller, whereby, BRI assigns its obligations under such agreement to Buyer and thereby guarantees to Buyer the payment and performance of the obligations of BROI and BRTI under the Gathering Agreement.]

 ARTICLE 9